FidelityInternational/possum/README.md

 ### Deploy

 What the script does:
-* Creates an Org and Space to deploy possum too
+* Creates an Org and Space to deploy possum to
 * Sets up required user-provided-services - these are configuration only!
 * Deploys the possum application
 * Zero downtime upgrades possum if it is already deployed